 Employers might require employees to take holiday to mitigate the impact of suspended or reduced operations (see above re requiring employees to use holiday entitlement) – but this can only go so far, including due to such considerations as the extent of already exhausted or otherwise pre-booked holiday.

+Lay-off or short-time working should be considered.
+In this event, the CJRS might be utilised (see above).
 However, an employer can only lawfully insist on an employee working no, or reduced, hours and reduce their remuneration accordingly if the contract of employment provides for this.
-Further, the Coronavirus Job Retention Scheme will provide no support for businesses or employees to whom short-time working arrangements are applied.

 Lay-off and short-time working provisions are more common for blue collar workers than white collar.
 However, we recommend that employers include such provisions in contracts for all employees in order to help protect their business in the event of any material disruption, whether of the type described above or, say, fire, flood, IT failure (consequent upon a viral attack or otherwise), fuel shortage (such as affected many businesses during blockades of refineries some years ago) or, for rural businesses or their customers or supply chains, diseases affecting livestock or crops.

 Employers who withdraw work from an employee for any day are obliged to pay a limited amount of statutory guarantee pay (“SGP”) to employees with more than one month’s service.
-Although the payments afforded by the Coronavirus Job Retention Scheme will usually very much exceed SGP, bear in mind that it appears that employees who are on short-time working will not be subject that scheme, and so rules relating to SGP will remain relevant.
+Although the payments afforded by the CJRS will usually very much exceed SGP, bear in mind that it appears that employees who are on short-time working will not be subject that scheme, and so rules relating to SGP will remain relevant.

-SGP is £30 per day (having increased from £29 from 6 April 2020) for up to 5 days in any 3 month period.
+SGP is £30 per day for up to 5 days in any 3 month period.
 The period of entitlement reduces pro-rata for employees who normally work fewer than 5 days a week.
 It should further be noted that qualifying employees can issue a notice to take statutory redundancy pay if they are paid less than half pay for 4 consecutive weeks, or for 6 weeks out of any 13 – subject to the employer’s ability to issue a counter-notice in certain circumstances.

 What if redundancies need to be made?